Sandy Springs senior center’s namesake still an activist at 95

 Their work eventually led to the creation of Fulton County’s senior centers, including the one in Sandy Springs that bears Benson’ name, the Dorothy C. Benson Senior Mulitpurpose Complex at 6500 Vernon Woods Drive.

 It’s a building where Benson herself, now 95 years old, regularly appears.
-She takes part in programs, dines in the cafeteria with other seniors —she’s particularly fond of “fish day” for the fried fish., joins in the center bocce games and generally keeps an eye on things around the place.
+She takes part in programs, dines in the cafeteria with other seniors—she’s particularly fond of “fish day” for the fried fish–joins in the center bocce games and generally keeps an eye on things around the place.
 “She’s dynamite in a little package,” said Thomas Shoup, who was chatting with Benson at the center one recent afternoon.

 She’s around so much, she said, that some other senior center regulars say she should have her own parking place, but she doesn’t think that would be right.
 Besides, the walk to her car gives her exercise, she said.
 “She’s an everyday person,” Shoup said.
 “When she goes in [the center], she’ll wait in line like everybody else.”